 A lot of people mostly pay attention to their garden buildings’ interior warm and welcoming.
 But, beautifying its exterior is equally important and one great way to do so is giving your outdoor building a fresh lick of paint!

 The good news is, you can achieve the perfect paint job on your own with a little advice from the experts.
-So, from the grandest outdoor building to the simplest garden retreat, here are six of the best painting tips for your garden building.
+So, from the grandest outdoor building to the simplest garden shed, here are six of the best garden building painting tips.

 1. Check the Weather

 One of the first things to consider when painting your wooden building is the weather.
 Choose a fine, dry day which is not too cold.

 If the temperature is below 10 °C, paint performance and drying will be affected.
 Likewise, if the weather is too hot, paint applied to timber that is already wet will blister and flake later on.

 Make sure to also keep your structure’s walls completely dry as water droplets, high humidity, and leaks can cause water-filled bubbles on paint.
 Additionally, choosing a day that isn’t too windy will allow your garden building’s newly-painted walls to dry efficiently.

 You don’t want your prized Azaleas or any plants covered in bright paint — and your neighbours won’t thank you for painting theirs either!
 Make sure to protect your surrounding fences, walls, and ground with dust sheets, especially if you plan on using a paint sprayer.